 Due to staffing issues, Lake Monroe will be closed until further notice.
 Lake Lee and Lake Twitty are open as scheduled.
 Hours of operation are generally sunrise to sunset and can be confirmed by checking the Lake Inspector stations at each lake or by clicking on the link Lake Hours of Operation.
 No activities are allowed on the lakes except for boating and fishing during the hours of operations and when an inspector is on duty.

 WATER RESOURCES UTILITY IMPROVEMENT PROJECTS AND ROAD CLOSURES

 Water Resources will be replacing nine sanitary sewer mains within the street right-of-way in the Winchester neighborhood on English Street, Fairley Avenue, First Street, and John Street.
-Weather permitting, the work will begin on Monday, September 23rd and will last approximately nine weeks to complete.
+The work began on Monday, September 23rd.
+Due to weather conditions, the completion time has been extended to approximately April 2020 to complete.
 All damaged/disturbed items will be restored or replaced at the end of the project.
 If you have any questions or concerns, please call the City of Monroe Water Resources Department at 704-282-4601.